Nicolas Denys

-Nicolas Denys (1598? – 1688) was a French-born merchant, governor, author, and settler in New France.
+Nicolas Denys (1598? – 1688) was a French-born merchant, governor, writer, and settler in New France.
 He founded settlements at St. Pierre (now St. Peter's, Nova Scotia), Ste.
 Anne (Englishtown, Nova Scotia) and Nepisiquit (Bathurst, New Brunswick).

 Denys' writings about the lands and peoples of Acadia were published in two volumes in 1672.
 The work, entitled The Description and Natural History of the Coasts of North America, remains the leading authority regarding the conditions of Acadia for the years 1632 through 1670.

 Life

 Early years in France

 Nicolas Denys was born in Tours, Indre-et-Loire, France, about 1598, the son of Jacques Denys, a captain in King Henri IV's Royal Guard and equerry to the king.
 His mother was Marie Cosnier.
 He was baptized in 1603.

 Early years in Acadia

 When Cardinal Richelieu authorized a stronger French presence in the New World, he commissioned Isaac de Razilly to be lieutenant-general of Acadia and Nicolas Denys accompanied the expedition as one of de Razilly's lieutenants.
 The expedition set sail in 1632 with 300 hand-picked men, supplies, six Franciscan missionaries, and Simon Denys (Denis) de La Trinité (1599-1678), brother of Nicolas Denys.
 Simon Denys was a future seigneurial attorney and receiver general for the Compagnie des Cent-Associés, who was appointed to the ruling Sovereign Council of New France in 1664, then ennobled by Louis XIV, in 1668.

 They founded a colony at the LaHave River where Denys engaged in inshore fishing, lumbering and fur trading.
 French administrators, including nearby Port Royal's lord, the Sieur Charles de Menou d'Aulnay, thought little of the colonists’ reclaiming tidal marshlands.
 Denys was very impressed with the “great extent of meadows which the sea used to cover and which the Sieur d'Aulnay has drained”.
 It was this extensive system of dikes and drainage sluices (called aboiteaux) that set his colony apart from any others.
 It allowed the colonists to reclaim land that the Mi'kmaq nation had no use for.
 This greatly aided peaceful co-existence with their neighbors, and Mi’kmaq trade, friendship and intermarriage was and is an immensely important part of the Acadian identity and heritage.